-School Center for Special Instructions (SCSI)
+School Center for Special Instructions (SCSI) (as applicable)

-School administrators may elect to assign students to the School Center for Special Instruction (SCSI) as an alternative to suspension from school.
+School administrators may elect to assign students to the School Center for Special Instruction (SCSI) as an interim alternative educational setting to suspension from school.
 SCSI is designed to provide strategies and resources to students focused on learning new behavior skills.
-When misconduct in a class results in an assignment to SCSI, the student should be removed from only the class in which the misconduct occurred.
-Continued misconduct can result in the removal from all classes.
+When misconduct in a class results in an assignment to SCSI, the student should be reassigned from only the class in which the misconduct occurred.
+Continued misconduct can result in the reassignment from all classes.